U.S. West Nile cases, deaths jump in latest week

 Symptoms are often mild and many people stricken do not see a doctor, meaning cases are likely underreported.

-More than half of this year’s cases are in Texas, but the disease now has been detected in 47 states, and 38 states have reported cases in humans, with only Alaska, Hawaii and Vermont reporting no cases.
+More than half of this year’s cases are in Texas, but the disease now has been detected in 47 states, with only Alaska, Hawaii and Vermont reporting no cases.

 About 75 percent of the cases have been in Texas, Mississippi, Louisiana, Oklahoma and South Dakota, officials said.